-Have you ever heard of 'Analysis Paralysis'?
+Have you ever felt overwhelmed by dating apps, or heard of 'Analysis Paralysis'?
 Too much choice isn't always a good thing.
 Here are three hard truths that illustrate why your dating possibilities are not as infinite as they might seem.

 Although most of us won't admit it, those hordes of city-dwellers you see looking down at their phones while waiting in an airport terminal, in line at the post office, or sitting at the bus stop, are all likely to be doing the same thing – incessantly swiping left, or right.